urmastalimaa/interactive_frontend_development/lecture_4/redux_basics/README.md

 `CommentForm` is changed to not have any internal state.
 This might or might not be desirable, depends on the use case.
 Check `CommentForm` for more information.

+Redux dev tools are integrated with store if `devToolsExtension` is present on window.

 ## Additional resources
 [Redux official guides](redux.js.org)